 Membership of the PA is open to bona fide publishers carrying on the business of publishing within the UK.
-The Council, which meets six times a year, decides on all applications for membership.
+The Council, which meets five times a year, decides on all applications for membership.
 When considering membership applications the Council is required to satisfy itself that the following criteria have been met.

 - The applicant should be engaged in the United Kingdom in the business of commissioning, producing and issuing original works of copyright in a form and quantity suitable for sale to the general public;